vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 definitely the value of a past tense.
 Thus:

 a\.
 With `purā́` *formerly*: thus,
-`saptarṣī́n u ha sma vāí purá rkṣā íty ā́cakṣate` (ÇB.) *the seven sages, namely, are of old called the bears*;
+`saptarṣī́n u ha sma vāí purá rkṣā íty ā́cakṣate` (śB.) *the seven sages, namely, are of old called the bears*;
 `tanmātram api cen mahyaṁ na dadāti purā bhavān` (MBh.) *if you have never before given me even an atom.*

 b\.
-With the asseverative particle `sma`: thus, `çrámeṇa ha sma vāí tád devā́ jayanti yád eṣāṁ jáyyam ā́sá rṣayaç ca` (ÇB.) *in truth, both gods and sages were wont to win by penance what was to be won;* `āviṣṭaḥ kalinā dyūte jīyate sma nalas tadā` (MBh.)
+With the asseverative particle `sma`: thus, `śrámeṇa ha sma vāí tád devā́ jayanti yád eṣāṁ jáyyam ā́sá rṣayaś ca` (śB.) *in truth, both gods and sages were wont to win by penance what was to be won;* `āviṣṭaḥ kalinā dyūte jīyate sma nalas tadā` (MBh.)
 *then Nala, being possessed by Kali, was beaten in play.*